statecharts/statecharts.github.io/what-is-a-state-machine.md

 Some observations over this machine.

 * It consists of two states, "on" and "off".
-This machine can therfore be in exactly one of the two states at any point in time.
+This machine can therefore be in exactly one of the two states at any point in time.
 In other words, the transitions between states are instantaneous.
 * The "flick" event causes it to transition between states.
 * When the machine _enters_ the "on" state, a side effect occurs.
 A light is turned on.
 * When the machine _exits_ the "on" state, another side effect occurs.
 A light is turned off.